Suunto Cobra 3 Diving Computer Console Review

 There’s a lot to like about the Suunto Cobra 3.
-The battery is user replaceable.
+The battery is user-replaceable.
 Although the manufacturer recommends you take it to a service station.
-You still can replace the battery yourself.
-There are instructions for how to do this in the owners manual.
+You find instructions on how to do this in the owner’s manual.

 The multiple setting backlight display is one of the best features.
 Many people like to have a long backlight for looking at their diving computer while others prefer a short backlight for quick glimpses of information.
 Whether you’re trying to preserve your battery life or take a long look at dive information, the Suunto Cobra 3 will have a setting right for you.

 The three-line display makes it easy to read all of the relevant dive information.
 Some of the information is attempted to be crammed into a fourth line, but it is not that often.
 The big-block view letters are easy to read even for people with slight visual impairments.

 Unfortunately, the navigation buttons on the Suunto Cobra 3 itself leave a little to be desired.
 The long and short press navigation options can leave users frustrated when attempting to get to the right screen especially if they’re underwater.

 The lack of an actual compass display is annoying.
 You do have the ability to set a waypoint marker.
 The tiny graphics to represent where you need to go are frustrating to read and could leave inexperienced navigators lost.

 Finally, some people may find that only having a three-line display leaves it cluttered.
 Especially when you’re at your safety stop and the additional line of information is popped onto that display.

 Having a fourth line crammed in between your second and third rows is ugly.
 It can be hard to look at and harder to read.

 - 3-line display

 You will usually get the best availability through an online retailer.
 Amazon carries the Cobra 3 from Suunto which makes ordering easy.
 You can also review many customer reviews for this device on Amazon.